zng-ui/zng/TODO/Proc-Macros.md

 * Support doc(cfg).
 * Support cfg in captures.
 * Allow "property as new_name" syntax in widget_new?
 Can be used for things like double fancy borders.
+* Use `get_` prefix for properties that only return a value, can teach as inverse of normal accessor methods where setting uses the `set_` prefix and getting only uses the name directly.

 # Difficult